 - You’re injured close to your workplace, perhaps in a parking lot due to ice or snow.

 As long as you’re authorized to use the company vehicle to commute and do not deviate significantly from your direct route, injuries you sustain traveling to or from work should generally be covered.
 Because workers’ comp is no-fault insurance, it doesn’t matter who causes your company car accident.

-Whether you’re at fault or hurt by a negligent driver, workers’ comp should cover your medical bills and two-thirds of wages you lose due to your work-related injury, illness, or disability, up to a maximum weekly payment ($903.40 in 2020).
+Whether you’re at fault or hurt by a negligent driver, if you are on the job when injured, workers’ comp should cover your work-related medical bills and two-thirds of wages you lose due to your work-related injury, illness, or disability, up to a maximum weekly payment ($903.40 in 2020).
 If you’re disabled, the number of weeks for which you may collect benefits depends on your specific disability.

 Workers’ Compensation vs. Liability Insurance